Seagrasses and Algae Benefit South Walton Beaches, Ecosystem

 In our area seagrasses grow in bays and estuaries.
 The seagrass that we see along the beaches of the Gulf of Mexico are broken or dislodged plants that have been transported by wave and tidal action.

-The types of seagrass commonly found at certain times of the year along the Gulf Coast is:
+The types of seagrass commonly found at certain times of the year along the Gulf Coast are:

 - Halodule wrightii: Commonly referred to as salt grass, this seagrass is found close to shore and is the most salt and heat tolerant.